MinhL4m/let-s-call/README.md

   - remove user state in front end
   - Move user in this device from notification list

-- Reset password:
+- Reset password: Done

   - Send email with generated link: Done

-- Add Friend: Done backend
+- Add Friend: Done

   - Using ID

-- Unfriend: Done backend
+- Unfriend: Done

-- Get room:
+- Get room: Done

   - Get room belong to user: Only get all room!
-  - Update when receive new chat

-- Create room:
+- Create room: Done

-  - Create room with list of user only: Only create room with name and anyone can join
+  - Create room with list of user only: Backend Done
-  - Suggest friend appear when type:
+  - Suggest friend appear when type: Done -> will show `username,id`
-    - Using rebounce to limit the fetch
+    - Using rebounce to limit the fetch: Done

-- Join room:
+- Join room: Done

   - Join room and connect socket to room: Done

-- Send and receive message:
+- Send and receive message: Done

   - Send and receive message from all user in the room: Done
     - Text: Done
-    - Image + file: Firebase Storage are incosideration
   - Load old messages: Done -> old message old onscroll

 - Video call (WebRTC): Only perfect case -> both clients in the room